 I am a massive fan of V05.
-I’ve already talked about my love for their blow dry lotion and the sleek look it creates.
+I’ve already talked about my love for their blow-dry lotion and the sleek look it creates.
 Teamed with their Frizz Free Creme, my annoying flicks are kept at bay and I can create a smooth blow dry myself in 15 minutes!
-However when I want to play around with how I style my hair, I swear by their Choppy Cream Wax.
-A good alternative to a salt spray, it’s great if you want a bit of a messier, more relaxed style but still need to keep it in control.
+However, when I want to play around with how I style my hair, I swear by their Choppy Cream Wax.
+A good alternative to a salt spray, it’s great if you want a bit of a messier, more relaxed style but still needs to keep it under control.
 I was really scared this would weight my hair down and be hard to work with, but it’s actually more of a creme and because you only need a tiny amount, it is so lightweight, ideal for adding a bit of texture.

 Have you got any wonder products to take the dullness out of styling short hair?